Suspension bridge: Use other than road and rail

 The principles of suspension used on a large scale also appear in contexts less dramatic than road or rail bridges.
 Light cable suspension may prove less expensive and seem more elegant for a cycle or footbridge than strong girder supports.
 An example of this is the Nescio Bridge in the Netherlands, and the Roebling designed 1904 Riegelsville suspension pedestrian bridge across the Delaware River in Pennsylvania.
 The longest pedestrian suspension bridge, which spans the River Paiva, Arouca Geopark, Portugal, opened in April 2021.
 The 516 metres bridge hangs 175 meters above the river.

-Where such a bridge spans a gap between two buildings, there is no need to construct special towers, as the buildings can anchor the cables.
+Where such a bridge spans a gap between two buildings, there is no need to construct towers, as the buildings can anchor the cables.
 Cable suspension may also be augmented by the inherent stiffness of a structure that has much in common with a tubular bridge.

 Construction sequence (wire strand cable type)

 Typical suspension bridges are constructed using a sequence generally described as follows.
-Depending on length and size, construction may take anywhere between a year and a half (construction on the original Tacoma Narrows Bridge took only 19 months) up to as long as a decade (the Akashi-Kaikyō Bridge's construction began in May 1986 and was opened in May 1998 – a total of twelve years).
+Depending on length and size, construction may take anywhere between a year and a half (construction of the original Tacoma Narrows Bridge took only 19 months) and a decade (as with the Akashi Kaikyo Bridge).